material-motion/material-motion/specifications/directors.md

 **Logic**.
 Directors often involve a combination of conditional logic and Intentions.

+TODO: Create a flow chart showing the states a Director goes through.
+E.g. setUp, update, tearDown at a minimum.

 ## Set up phase

-A Director should have some form of set up phase.
+A Director should have a `setUp` method that is invoked exactly once.

-**Motion Runtime**.
-Provide an instance of a Motion Runtime to this phase.
-This allows many Directors to affect a single Motion Runtime.
+`v1` **Runtime**.
+An instance of a Runtime should be provided to this method.

+Directors should generally be registering Intention to a single Runtime.

-**Initial Intentions**.
-During the set up phase a Director may register an initial set of Intentions with a Motion Runtime.
+`v1` **Initial Intentions**.
+The Director is expected to register an initial set of Intentions.

+Pseudo-code:

     function setUp(Motion Runtime) {
       transaction = Transaction()